Mirror a Yum Repository on Oracle Linux

 sudo repoquery -a --repoid local_ol8_addons

-The client's output displaying a list of the packages available on the local yum mirror shows the configuration and sync works.
+The client's output displays a list of the packages available on the local yum mirror, showing the configuration and sync work.
+See the Related Links section below for further topics and training around DNF and mirroring repositories.

 SSR